Reality versus best practices in musculoskeletal medicine

 - Radiation is bad!
 Avoid imaging, unless serious pathology is suspected (for instance if the problem is puzzlingly persistent despite the absence of other red flags).

-- Care should revolve around the patient: lots of active listening, and decisions get made together, and care is adapted to the unique situation of the patient.
+- Care should revolve around the patient: lots of active listening, decisions get made together, and care is adapted to the unique situation of the patient.
 No one-size-fits-all medicine.

 - Emphasize the role of lifestyle factors like stress, economic status, sleep quality, and much more.